blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Casteism and Reforms.md

 - Ambedkar supported Jews and Israel
 - EVR hated Jews and justified antisemitic hatred drawing parallels to Brahmins who cared about themselves only

+**Anti-Periyar:**
-"If you meet a Snake and a Brahmin, kill the Brahmin" (was not quoted by EVR directly, he quoted that Beverly Nicholas said it.
+- "If you meet a Snake and a Brahmin, kill the Brahmin" (was not quoted by EVR directly, he quoted that Beverly Nicholas said it.
 It was kind of an adage at the time, but he didn't invent it.)

-"all Tamil Brahmins must be killed and all temples and _murtis_ destroyed" - attributed to EVR in audio speech (didn't load) - https://twitter.com/realitycheckind/status/1304106874187309056
+- "all Tamil Brahmins must be killed and all temples and _murtis_ destroyed" - attributed to EVR in audio speech (didn't load) - https://twitter.com/realitycheckind/status/1304106874187309056

-**Manuvada**: Advocating for a society governed by "Manu Smriti".
+- **Manuvada**: Advocating for a society governed by "Manu Smriti".
 Opposition parties accuse each other of Manuvada.

-Dravidian-Aryan identity crisis (says it's British manufactured): https://bharatabharati.in/2012/08/27/the-dravidian-identity-crisis-s-aravindan-neelakandan/
+- Dravidian-Aryan identity crisis (says it's British manufactured): https://bharatabharati.in/2012/08/27/the-dravidian-identity-crisis-s-aravindan-neelakandan/

+**Pro-Periyar:**
+- In support of Periyar alongside Ambedkar (good, detailed): https://www.quora.com/Why-do-Tamil-Brahmins-accept-Ambedkar-reject-Periyar/answer/Pavel-S-32

+Takeaways: Periyar was an atheist.